CurtinIDS/fireballs/README.md

 # Fireballs

-Data processing and analysis scripts for detecting fireballs from optical and radio astronomy images for the Curtin Institute for Radio Astronomy (CIRA).
+Data processing and analysis scripts for detecting transient objects (fireballs) from optical and radio astronomy images for the Curtin Institute for Radio Astronomy (CIRA).

-**cache/**

-Preprocessed datasets generated from raw data

-**data/**

-Raw data files.
-Datasets that are sensitive or large are not committed to this remote repository.
-Data must be stored locally in this folder to run the scripts.

-**docs/**

-Project related documents

-**output/**

-Output files generated from scripts

-**results/**

-Machine learning experiment results

-**src/**

-Data processing and statistical analysis scripts

 ## Contributors:
 * Curtin Institute for Computation (CIC)